istio/istio/tests/integration/pilot/vm/README.md

 }
 ```

-The default image referenced with `DefaultVMImage` from `vm` package should be used in all pre-submit tests since
+The default image referenced with `DefaultVMImage` from `vm` package should be used for all pre-submit tests since
-only the default image would be built in pre-submit stage.
+this is the only image available in the pre-submit stage.
 Using additional images are only possible in
-post-submit stage as shown in the [next section](#add_more_images).
+post-submit tests as shown in the [next section](#add_more_images).
 A complete list of supported additional images can be found in [`util.go`](https://github.com/istio/istio/blob/master/tests/integration/pilot/vm/util.go).
 If `VMImage` is not provided while `DeployAsVM` is on, it will default the Docker image to be `DefaultVMImage`.